tuya/tuya-ios-industry-app-sdk-sample/README.md

 ## License

-Tuya iOS IoT App SDK Sample is available under the MIT license.
+Tuya Industry IoT App SDK Sample is available under the MIT license.
 Please see the [LICENSE](LICENSE) file for more info.